 Botao Hao

-Botao received his BEng degree in Polymer Materials and Engineering from Beijing University of Chemical Technology in 2017.
-After that, he moved to University College London for the MSc study in Advanced Materials Science and worked with supramolecular chemistry under the supervision of Dr. Tung Chun Lee.
-In September 2018, he joined Oxford Materials and started his DPhil project in electron microscopic characterisation on macromolecules, supervised by Prof. Hazel Assender and Prof. Peter Nellist.
+I received my BEng degree in Polymer Science and Engineering from Beijing University of Chemical Technology in 2017.
+After that, I moved to University College London for the MSc study in Advanced Materials Science under the supervision of Prof. Tung-Chun Lee.
+In August 2023, I completed my DPhil in Materials at University of Oxford, supervised by Prof. Hazel Assender and Prof. Peter Nellist.
+Outside of work, I like doing sports, watching movies and travelling.

 317.10.03 Hirsch Building